 After months of planning, my good friend and I had decided to each take 1 of our young adults to The Fringe Festival.
 It was everyone's first time to the Fringe and only one of us had been to Scotland before.. and that was 35 years ago.

 No one slept on the plane from Chicago to Edinburgh.
 We had bought tickets for plays, acrobatic shows, stand up comedies and a full on concert.
 We had booked an airbnb 6 months before in walking distance of most of the Fringe venues and we were, to say the least, wound up.

 We arrived at 6:00 a.m.
-The older adults were tired, the young 20 somethings were tired and gloomy.
-Our cab driver, who earlier had decided to take us to a restaurant that he said would be a good place to perk up, all of a sudden perked up himself and said, "Why don't you go to a really upmarket hotel and see if they will take your luggage for a small fee and have breakfast there!
+The older adults were tired, the young 20 somethings were dragging and gloomy.
+Our cab driver, who earlier had decided to take us to a restaurant that he said would be "a good place to perk up", all of a sudden perked up himself and said, "Why don't you go to a really upmarket hotel and see if they will take your luggage for a small fee and have breakfast there!
 You can get your bearings and walk around a bit afterwords."
-This seemed brilliant and we were dropped in front of The Glass House Hotel, about a 9 minute walk from our future home for the next 2 weeks.
+This seemed brilliant and we were dropped in front of The Glass House Hotel, about a 9 minute walk from our "home" for the next 2 weeks.

-Eventually, we had to leave this oasis and check in to our more meager airbnb.
-We went and got our bags only to find out that he, the manager Mr. Gibson, would not allow us to pay for breakfast.
+Eventually, we had to leave this oasis and check in to our more meager Airbnb.
+We collected our bags only to find out that he, the manager, Mr. Gibson, would not allow us to pay for breakfast.
 Wow.
 Please imagine what young people this size can eat!
 What a way to start a trip!
-Thank you, Mr. Tom Gibson for what was a most needed dose of genuine warmth and hospitality!
+Thank you, Mr. Tom Gibson for what was a much needed dose of genuine Scottish warmth and hospitality!